United States Servicemen's Fund: Organizing GI wives & WACs

 During 1971 USSF began encouraging local projects to begin organizing GI wives and members of the Women's Army Corps or WACs.
 Perhaps the largest of these efforts was at Fort Bragg in North Carolina, one of the largest military installations in the world.
-In the August 1971 issue of the USSFs G.I.
+In the August 1971 issue of the USSF G.I.
 News & Discussion Bulletin, the Fort Bragg Women's Project reported having a staff of eight women who were living "in one of the typical ghettos that military families are forced into."
 They described how they were trying to work within the community rather than through the local antiwar coffeehouse and that their focus was "to build a strong movement of GI wives against the military and against military aggression throughout the world."
 They condemned the Army's "blatant sexism" and "overt objectification" towards women and dependents and expressed their opinion that most of the women in Army towns could become a "force against the Army."
-Another effort was at Fort McClellan in Anniston, Alabama which at that time was the headquarters of the WAC.
+Another effort was at Fort McClellan in Anniston, Alabama, which at that time was the headquarters of the WAC.
 This was a smaller group but they put out one issue of a WAC directed newsletter called Whack!.
 They also made some unsuccessful efforts to reach out to lesbian WACs who would have faced severe repercussions if their sexuality was discovered by the Army.
 By early 1972, with the overall GI movement beginning to wind down, these efforts seem to have been abandoned.

 Publications

 In addition to supporting the publication of numerous GI underground publications, USSF put our several of its own newsletters.
 Its main external publication was About face! - The U.S. Servicemen's Fund Newsletter which came out for thirteen issues from May 1971 to June 1973 (see cover image above).
 Directed at the overall antiwar and GI movement and beyond, it was intended to spread the word about the GI movement and encourage civilians and GIs to get more involved and support its growth.
 USSF also produced the G.I.
 News & Discussion Bulletin, which was intended mainly for internal use.
 It was sent to all USSF and SOS projects to keep them informed about GI movement activity.
 Each project was encouraged to send in reports and articles.
-On the West Coast there were three additional publications, SOS News (LA) from Los Angeles that put out thirteen issues between January 1972 and February 1973, SOS News (SF) from Oakland and San Francisco that put out six issues in 1971, and the Coffeehouse News also from the San Francisco Bay Area, which put out one issue in February 1969.
+On the West Coast there were three additional publications, SOS News (LA) from Los Angeles that put out thirteen issues between January 1972 and February 1973, SOS News (SF) from Oakland and San Francisco that put out six issues in 1971, and the Coffeehouse News, also from the San Francisco Bay Area, which put out one issue in February 1969.